Army Civilian marks 45 years of service at cannon and mortar factory

 |0

-This work, Army Civilian marks 45 years of service at cannon and mortar factory, by Tanya Bissaillon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Civilian marks 45 years of service at cannon and mortar factory, by Matthew Day, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Army Civilian marks 45 years of service at cannon and mortar factory